-- 1. Always follow the instructions of your driver. - 2.
-No eating or drinking on the bus. - 3.
-Remain in your assigned seat while the bus is in motion. - 4.
-Drugs, tobacco, and alcohol are not permitted. - 5.
-Use appropriate language at all times and be considerate of others. - 6.
-Appropriate use of cell phones: - a.
-No talking on your phone or taking videos/pictures. - b.
-Music may be played if using headphones or earbuds. - 7.
-Keep hands, head, and other items inside the bus at all times. - 8.
-Yellow bus passes are required to change busses/bus stops. - 9.
-The Cocalico School District is not responsible for personal items left on the bus.
+- Always follow the instructions of your driver. - No eating or drinking on the bus. - Remain in your assigned seat while the bus is in motion. - Drugs, tobacco, and alcohol are not permitted. - Use appropriate language at all times and be considerate of others. - Appropriate use of cell phones - No talking on the phone or taking videos/pictures - Music may be played if using headphones or earbuds. - Keep hands, head, and other items inside the bus at all times/Yellow bus passes are required to change buses/bus stops. - Cocalico School District is not responsible for personal items left on the bus.